rubygems/rfcs/text/0007-mfa-rollout.md

 ## Phase 2: Recommending MFA on Most Downloaded Gems (est. ASAP - July/Aug 2022)

-Given that a user is an owner of a gem that exceeds the download threshold of the 100th most download gem, there are multiple ways we will encourage users to set up MFA.
+Given that a user is an owner of a gem that exceeds the download threshold of 165 million (roughly 90% of the required threshold), there are multiple ways we will encourage users to set up MFA.
 An email will be sent to affected owners and a blog post will be created to notify the community of the coming changes.

 On the UI, after login, the setup MFA page will be displayed for users to setup MFA.
 They will have the option to back out and come back to it.
 A banner will also appear describing why users are seeing this.